 The best light is during dawn and dusk.
-That’s when the light is warm, the sun is in the frame and the mood is just beautiful.
+That’s when the light is warm, the sun is in the frame, and the mood is just beautiful.
 However, depending on what you want to do with your landscape shots you can shoot any time you want.
-I’ve read time after time again that the only time to shoot landscape shots is during dawn or dusk.
+I’ve read time after time that the only time to shoot landscape shots is during dawn or dusk.
 I shoot mine when I see the moment.
-But it all depends on your style really and what you want to convey.
+But it all depends on your style and what you want to convey.
 It’s better you capture the image than not just because you were busy waiting for the perfect light.

 Use a tripod

 You will not be able to hold the camera steady during low light circumstances without a tripod.
 Invest in a stable one and use the timer shutter, or invest in a remote shutter control.
 This way it doesn’t get influenced by the motion of you pressing down on the shutter button.
 I do have a remote shutter control, but I still prefer the timer because it’s with me at all times without using up space in my luggage.
 I can set the timer to merely two seconds which makes the it very convenient.
 Perfect for the shake to settle down and it’s a short enough time to wait for the shutter to trigger.
 Ten seconds can be bothersome, but two is nothing.
 A stable tripod costs a lot, but in many ways it will be worth it because just a little wind can knock your tripod down and wreck anything it holds.
 This can cost you the image, but it can also cost you the camera.

 Divide the image into foreground (for instance the ground or the beach), the middle ground (for instance the water) and the background (for instance the sky).
 This creates a sense of depth and will make a huge difference in your landscape photography.